Carlos Castaneda: Early responses

+Later responses

-The veracity of Castaneda's work has been doubted since their original publication, even while reviewers praised the writing and storytelling.
+Concerns about the authenticity of Castaneda's work have existed since its initial publication, despite reviewers praising its writing and storytelling.
 For example, while Edmund Leach praised The Teachings of Don Juan as "a work of art," he doubted its factual authenticity.
 Anthropologist E. H. Spicer offered a somewhat mixed review of the book, highlighting Castaneda's expressive prose and his vivid depiction of his relationship with don Juan.
 However, Spicer noted that the events described in the book were not consistent with other ethnographic accounts of Yaqui cultural practices, concluding it was unlikely that don Juan had ever participated in Yaqui group life.
 Spicer also wrote, "[It is] wholly gratuitous to emphasize, as the subtitle does, any connection between the subject matter of the book and the cultural traditions of the Yaquis."

-In a series of articles, R. Gordon Wasson, the ethnobotanist who made psychoactive mushrooms famous, similarly praised Castaneda's work, while expressing doubts regarding some of the claims' accuracy.
+In a series of articles, R. Gordon Wasson, the ethnobotanist who made psychoactive mushrooms famous, similarly praised Castaneda's work, while expressing doubts about its accuracy.

-An early unpublished review by anthropologist Weston La Barre was more critical.
-He questioned the book's accuracy, calling it a "pseudo-profound deeply vulgar pseudo-ethnography."
+An early unpublished review by anthropologist Weston La Barre was more critical and questioned the book's accuracy.
 The review, initially commissioned by The New York Times Book Review, was rejected and replaced by a more positive review from anthropologist Paul Riesman.

-More pointed criticism

 Beginning in 1976, Richard de Mille published a series of criticisms that uncovered inconsistencies in Castaneda's field notes, as well as 47 pages of apparently plagiarized quotes.

 Those familiar with Yaqui culture also questioned Castaneda's accounts, including anthropologist Jane Holden Kelley.
 Other criticisms of Castaneda's work include the total lack of Yaqui vocabulary or terms for any of his experiences, and his refusal to defend himself against the accusation that he received his PhD from UCLA through deception.

-John Dedrick, a Protestant missionary who lived among the Yaqui Indians of Vicam, Sonora, from 1940 to 1979 said that, "I've only read The Teachings of Don Juan, and before I got to the third part of the book I knew that he [Castaneda] did know of the Yaquis and that he had not been to the Rio Yaqui river, or that there is no terminology in the Yaqui language for any of the instructions and explanations that "Don Juan" was giving it to him [Castaneda].